What to do when you fall sick just before a major Oxford examination

 in

-I had the misfortune of falling ill just before my FHS and as a result, found out just how strict and unforgiving the university is of these circumstances.
+I had the misfortune of falling ill just before my Final Honours School (FHS) examinations and as a result, found out just how strict and unforgiving the university is of these circumstances.
+I had heard from friends that the university is highly inflexible regarding mitigating circumstances, but I was still unprepared for just how awful the whole process can be.

 As such, I make a few key recommendations upfront – if you are student who is sick now before exams, please consider the below carefully.